QuarchTechnologyLtd/QuarchPy/README.md

 # QuarchPy

 QuarchPy is a Python API for the automation of Quarch hardware modules and software.
-It enables robust, scriptable control over Quarch modules, making it straightforward to build reproducible test workflows, integrate with CI systems, and collect measurement data programmatically.
+It enables robust, scriptable control over Quarch modules, making it straightforward to build reproducible test and automation workflows.

 - Project repo: [QuarchTechnologyLtd/QuarchPy](https://github.com/QuarchTechnologyLtd/QuarchPy)
 - License: See [LICENSE](./quarchpy/LICENSE.rst)